Buddy (magazine)

 Buddy is a free monthly music magazine serving the North Texas and Northeast Texas regions.
-It was first published in Austin, Texas, in October 1972 as a free bi-monthly.
+It was first published in Dallas, Texas, in July, 1973 as a free monthly.
 Stoney Burns (pseudonym of Brent Lasalle Stein; 1942–2011) and Rob Edleson (né Lewis Robin Edleson; born 1946) were the founders.
-The magazine's name is a tribute to Buddy Holly (1936–1959), who Burns said "changed my life."
+The magazine's name is a tribute to Buddy Holly (1936–1959), who Burns said "changed my life".
 Buddy is described as a rock music magazine but, from its beginning, has included news and feature articles about performing artists and events of other genres, namely Texas progressive country, blues, jazz, folk, punk, and garage band music.

 History

 Stoney Burns, before co-founding Buddy, published and edited Dallas Notes from 1967 to 1970, an underground bi-weekly newspaper.
 Christopher Gray of the Austin Chronicle, in 2000, likened Buddy as "the North Texas equivalent of Crawdaddy.
 Gray later wrote that writers for Buddy magazine who covered the blues scene in the Dallas-Fort Worth area helped resurrect the career of Zuzu Bollin and introduced mainstream music fans to notable regional blues artists, including jazz guitarist Roger Boykin (né Roger Mitchell Boykin; born 1940) and blues singer R.L.
 Griffin (aka "Fat Daddy;" né Raymond Lewis Griffin; born 1939) and the late pianist Boston Smith, brother of Buster Smith.
 At its peak, Buddy published editions in Dallas, Houston, and Austin/San Antonio and had a staff of almost two dozen.

 Please address all correspondence, love letters, hate mail, records, threats, photos, unsolicited manuscripts, payola, etc., to Buddy Magazine ...
 Buddy is copyrighted, but we're not fanatics about it.
 Write us and we'll give you permission to reprint just about anything you want. ...
 If your regular distribution spot runs out of magazines before you get yours, let us know and we'll print up an extra copy next time.